iHemp is not a Drug Remove industrial Hemp from the Misuse of drugs act MoDA 1975

 Now in the Information age the New Zealand public are able to understand why this versatile functional food was removed from agriculture around the world, it was simply racism and greed.

 We ask that the newly elected govt of New Zealand remove Industrial Hemp from MoDA and allow the industry to take advantage of all economic opportunities that the industry currently presents without restriction.

-Isn’t It’s time to lead and not follow the rest of the world ?
+Isn’t It’s time to again lead like we did with allowing women to vote, and not follow the rest of the world ?
 Hemp answers so many of the current issues New Zealand faces we ask that you do your own research and support our petition.